A variant of Horn's problem and derivative principle: Introduction

 The paper is organized as follows.
-In Sect.~\ref{sect:pdf-diagonals}, we derive the analytical formula for the pdf of the diagonals of sum of two random Hermitian matrices with prescribed spectra.
+In Sect.~\ref{sect:pdf-diagonals}, we derive an analytical formula for the pdf of the diagonals of sum of two random Hermitian matrices with prescribed spectra.
 The main results are summarized into Theorem~\ref{thrm:main} and Corollary~\ref{cor:main}.
 In Sect.~\ref{sect:der-pin}, we firstly recall the derivative principle, and then combine this with the pdf of diagonals to derive the pdf of eigenvalues of sum of two random Hermitian matrices (see Theorem~\ref{thrm:CorollaryDP}).
 We also find that the results obtained in \cite{JBZ2017} can be naturally derived from our main result.
-Further general results, i.e., Theorem~\ref{th:sum-of-Kgue} and Theorem~\ref{th:sum-of-Kwishart}, are presented in Sect.~\ref{sect:sum-of-tworan}, therein we derive the analytical expressions of eigenvalues of the sum of two random Hermitian matrices from $\rG\rU\rE(n)$ or Wishart ensemble by derivative principle, respectively.
-In Sect.~\ref{sect:lower-dim}, we give a thorough investigation concerning a low dimensional case, i.e., two-dimensional case.
+These materials are summarized into the Appendix~\ref{app:A}.
+We further derive the analytical expressions for eigenvalues of the sum of two random Hermitian matrices from $\rG\rU\rE(n)$ or Wishart ensemble by derivative principle, respectively, which are summarized in Propositions~\ref{th:sum-of-Kgue}.
 Sequentially, in Sect.~\ref{sect:GTinequality}, we use the pdf of the sum of two GUE random matrices to derive the expectation of the matrix exponential and partly answer a question proposed by Forrester \cite{Forrester2014}.
 As another application of our results, in Sect.~\ref{sect:app}, we use our lower dimensional result to analyze some quantities used in quantum information theory.
-Some detailed materials for this paper can be found in Appendix.
+Finally, we conclude with some remarks in Sect.~\ref{sect:end}.